ycl818/ycl818/README.md

 Here’s my personal website: [Portfolio](https://yichien-lee.vercel.app/)

-I am a software developer with a passion for building web applications using React.
-Currently, I'm learning Swift, but my main focus is on building robust and scalable web applications using React.
+I am a software developer, especially in web development, and focusing on React.js / Next.js

+Currently, I'm learning about Cloud Engineering with AWS, I want to leverage my knowledge of websites with the cloud to help the company scale its products.

-My skillsets include programming languages like JavaScript, Python, SQL, and C/C++.
+My skillsets include programming languages such as JS, TS, Python, and C/C++.
 I also have experience with technologies like Node.js, Express.js, and MongoDB.

-Flexible in Windows, macOS, and Linux, I am dedicated to providing elegant solutions that meet the needs of my clients and users.
+Flexible in Windows, macOS, and Linux, I am dedicated to providing elegant solutions that meet the needs of requests.

-I do this because I love it.
-I love the process of software development, whereby you can make a real commercial website that many can use.
 Let's connect and build something amazing together!

 ![ycl818's GitHub stats](https://github-readme-stats-sigma-five.vercel.app/api?username=ycl818&theme=dark&show_icons=true)